hyprside/tibs/README.md

   Provides a seamless and visually appealing boot screen right from the start of the boot process.

 - **Direct DRM Rendering:**
-  Uses DRM for direct screen output, bypassing traditional window managers to reduce latency and jank.
+  Uses DRM for direct screen output, removing the need for a wayland compositor.

 - **OpenGL-Powered Graphics:**
   Delivers high-quality, dynamic animations with hardware acceleration.